xrtlibrary/xrtlibrary-traverse/README.md

 Set an item from an array.

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in following situations:
-   - The inner object is NULL.
-   - The inner object is not an array.
+ - *Traverse.TypeError*: The inner object is not an array.
  - *Traverse.ParameterError*: Raised if *offset* is not an integer.
  - *Traverse.IndexOutOfRangeError*: Raised if *offset* is out of range.